 Admiral Nurse service

-Our dementia services lead at the Trust is Admiral Nurse and dementia specialist Ruth Bradford.
-When things get challenging or difficult, admiral nurses work alongside people with dementia, their families, and carers.
+Our dementia services lead at the Trust is the Admiral Nurse Ruth Bradford.

-They offer one-to-one support, expert guidance, and practical solutions.
-Our Admiral Nurse also provides comprehensive dementia training for all staff to ensure that the best practices are shared throughout the Trust.
+Our Admiral Nurse provides comprehensive dementia training for all staff to ensure that the best practices are shared throughout the Trust.

 Forget-Me-Not Dementia Volunteers